 Nevertheless, the number values in the id field are not so good.
-It would be better if the naming would be something like p_1 , p_2 You can create a new column for the systematic_plots_clip layer:
+It would be better if the naming would be something like $p_1$ , $p_2$ ....
+You can create a new column for the systematic\plots\clip layer:

+- 1. Go to the Attribute table for systematic\plots\clip.

+- 2. Enable the edit mode.

+- 3. Open the Field calculator:

+- 1. Check Create a new field

+- 2. Enter Plot\id as Output field name

-- Go to the Attribute table for systematic_plots_clip. - Enable the edit mode. - Open the Field calculator and name the new column Plot_id. - Set the Output field type to :kbd:'Text (string). - In the Expression field, write, copy or construct this formula concat('P', \$rownum).
+- 3. Set the Output field type to Text (string).

+- 4. In the Expression field, write, copy or construct this formula concat ('P\', @rownum).
 Remember that you can also double click on the elements inside the Function list.
-The concat function can be found under String and the \$rownum parameter can be found under Record. - Click OK. - Disable the edit mode and save your changes.
+The concat function can be found under String and @rownum is under the Variables and values group.

+- 4. Click OK.

+- 5. Disable the edit mode and save your changes.

 Now you have a new column with plot names that are meaningful to you.
-For the systematic_plots_clip layer, change the field used for labeling to your new Plot_id field.
+For the systematic\plots\clip layer, change the field used for labeling to your new Plot\id field.

-14.5.3 Follow Along: Exporting Sample Plots as GPX format
+Follow Along: Exporting Sample Plots as GPX format

 The field teams will be probably using a GPS device to locate the sample plots you planned.
 The next step is to export the points you created to a format that your GPS can read.
-QGIS allows you to save your point and line vector data in GPS eXchange Format (GPX)https://en.wikipedia.org/wiki/GPS_Exchange_Format, which is an standard GPS data format that can be read by most of the specialized software.
+QGIS allows you to save your point and line vector data in GPS eXchange Format (GPX), which is an standard GPS data format that can be read by most of the specialized software.
 You need to be careful with selecting the CRS when you save your data: